-- The scope of work of the present monitoring includes the sampling and analysis of active air and noise in the surrounding area as to distinguish whether air quality is impacted by the project activities or not. - The measurement will be conducted in the herein location within the boundaries of the sensitive receptor.
+- The scope of work of the present monitoring includes the sampling and analysis of active air and noise in the surrounding area as to distinguish whether air quality is impacted by the project activities or not. - The measurement will be conducted in the herein location within the boundaries of the two sensitive objects.